dkauf42/bayota/bin/README.md

 2) Python prompt: batch or single run
 3) Jupyter notebook: batch or single run

+#### 🔀 Run in batch with the slurm manager

+First, customize a study .ini file as desired in./bin/studies,\
+Then, execute `./bin/shell_scripts/conduct_study.bash`

 #### ⌨️ From the command line
 To run the standard bash script: